kubernetes/sig-release/.github/ISSUE_TEMPLATE/cut-release.md

 Announce the release in a message in the Channel and paste the link Direct link to slack: https://kubernetes.slack.com/messages/CJH2GBF7Y

+Publish packages (skip for prereleases):
-Build & publish packages:    ← Skip for prereleases Coordinate with @google-build-admin before starting.
-Once the NoMock Release is done and **before sending the announcement** notify @google-build-admin to start building the packages.
+Coordinate with @google-build-admin before starting.
+Once the NoMock Release is done (which builds the packages to the production bucket) and **before sending the announcement** notify @google-build-admin to start publishing the packages.

 Send notification:
 Use `krel announce` using your Sendgrid token